 Storage Tips

-After selecting your corn, store it properly to maintain its freshness.
-Keep your ears of corn in the refrigerator, ideally unshucked.
-This will help retain moisture and flavor until you are ready to microwave them for a delicious meal.
+Once you have chosen your corn, make sure to store it appropriately for maximum freshness.
+Store your ears of corn in the refrigerator, preferably not shucked.
+This will lock in moisture and flavor until you’re ready to microwave them for a tasty dish.

-By following these tips for selecting the freshest corn, you can ensure that every ear cooked in the microwave turns out sweet, juicy, and flavorful.
-Enjoy your corn on the cob with your favorite toppings for a perfect side dish that brings a taste of summer to your table all year round!
+By following these tips for selecting the freshest corn, every ear you cook in the microwave will be sweet, juicy and flavorful.
+Top your corn on the cob with whatever toppings you prefer to create a delicious side dish that will remind you of summer every time you sit down at your dinner table!

 Nutritional Benefits of Eating Corn on the Cob and Cooking Methods